-Emergency means services that are:
+Emergency care includes services:

-- Given by a provider trained to give emergency services, and - Needed to treat a medical emergency
+- Given by a provider trained to give emergency services - · Needed to treat a medical emergency

 A medical emergency is a medical condition with severe pain or serious injury.
-The condition is so serious that, if it doesn't get immediate medical attention, anyone with an average knowledge of health and medicine could expect it to result in:
+The condition is so serious that without immediate medical attention, anyone with an average knowledge of health and medicine could expect it to result in:

-- Serious risk to the member's health or to that of the member's unborn child; or - Serious harm to bodily functions; or - Serious dysfunction of any bodily organ or part; or, in the case of a pregnant woman in active labor: - There is not enough time to safely transfer the member to another hospital before delivery, or - The transfer may pose a threat to the health or safety of the member or unborn child.

-Emergency care coverage is provided worldwide.
+- · Serious risk to the member's health or to the health of the member's unborn child - Serious harm to bodily functions - Serious dysfunction of any bodily organ or part - In the case of a pregnant member in active labor: - Insufficient time to safely transfer the member to another hospital before delivery - Conditions where transfer may pose a threat to the health or safety of the member or unborn child Emergency care coverage is provided worldwide.

-NOTE: If a member receives emergency care from an out-of-network hospital and requires inpatient care after their condition has stabilized, they must return to an in-network hospital for continued care to be eligible for payment by Humana.
+Note: If a member receives emergency care from an out-of-network hospital and requires inpatient care after the condition has stabilized, the member must return to an in-network hospital for continued care to be eligible for Humana coverage.
 Only plan approval permits a member to remain in the out-of-network hospital for inpatient care.

-Family planning services (prior authorization is required for infertility and genetic testing)
+Family planning services (preauthorization required for infertility and genetic testing)

-Members may receive family planning services from the provider (doctor, clinic, hospital, pharmacy or family planning office) of their choice.
+Members can receive family planning services from the provider (doctor, clinic, hospital, pharmacy or family planning office) of their choice.

-- Family planning exam and medical treatment - Family planning lab and diagnostic tests - Family planning methods (birth control pills, patch, ring, intrauterine device (IUD), injections, implants) - Prescribed family planning supplies (condom, sponge, foam, film, diaphragm, cap) - Infertility diagnosis, counseling and related services - Counseling and testing for sexually transmitted infections (STIs), acquired immunodeficiency syndrome (AIDS) and other human immunodeficiency virus (HIV)-related conditions - Treatment for STIs - Voluntary sterilization - Members must be 21 or older and sign a federal sterilization consent form. - At least 30 days (but not more than 180 days) must pass between the date a member signs the form and the date of surgery. - Genetic counseling - Folic acid supplements and prenatal vitamins ordered by prescription and dispensed by a pharmacy
+- Humana covers: - Family planning exams and medical treatment - Family planning lab and diagnostic tests - Family planning methods (e.g., birth control pills, patch, ring, intrauterine device, injections, implants) - Prescribed family planning supplies (e.g., condom, sponge, foam, film, diaphragm, cap) - Infertility diagnosis, counseling and related services - · Counseling and testing for sexually transmitted infections (STIs), AIDS and HIV-related conditions - Treatment for STIs - Voluntary sterilization - Members must be 21 or older and sign a federal sterilization consent form. - o At least 30 days (but not more than 180 days) must pass between the date a member signs the form and the date of surgery. - Genetic counseling - Folic acid supplements and prenatal vitamins ordered by prescription and dispensed by a pharmacy

 Humana also covers other family planning services.
-However, members must use a provider in Humana's network for the following services:
+However, members must use a network provider for:

-- Treatment for medical conditions of infertility (this service does not include artificial ways to become pregnant) - Fertility preservation services - Treatment for AIDS and other HIV-related conditions - Genetic testing
+- Treatment for medical conditions of infertility - This service does not include artificial ways to become pregnant. - Fertility preservation services - Treatment for AIDS and other HIV-related conditions - Genetic testing